IfyCharmaineN/Ify-s-Python-Projects/README.md

 Hi, I'm Ify!

-🖥️ I'm an IT coordinator based in London for video conferencing operating systems and a Software Engineering student learning Python, SQL, Swift UI and more.
+🖥️ I'm an IT coordinator based in London and a Software Engineering student learning Python, SQL, Swift UI and more.

 What You'll Find Here: